Jypear/tocketry/docs/cookbook/controlling_runtime.rst

 ----------

 Task queue is a list of tasks that are run one after another.
-Rocketry also supports run specific parameters thus you can also create a parametrized task queue.
+Tocketry also supports run specific parameters thus you can also create a parametrized task queue.

 Here is an example:

 .. code-block:: python

-    from rocketry.args import Session
+    from tocketry.args import Session
     import asyncio

     def next_task():